EliyaUYosef/amazona/README.md

 ##### Link for demo website : https://eliya-amazona.herokuapp.com/

-## Eliya said :
+## Eliya :

 I wrote this project for several reasons:

 1. To practice writing server-side code in JavaScript
 2. To learn and use React for improve my abilities
 3. To learn modern technologies such as Heroku from Salesforce
 4. To practice building a MongoDB database and linking it to the project
 5. To debug and experiment in Node.js environment.

 ##### This project was built in accordance Udemy course

 ##### Udemy course - link : https://www.udemy.com/course/build-ecommerce-website-like-amazon-react-node-mongodb/

 # AMAZONA